 In fiscal 2014, we held telephone conferences for analysts and institutional investors following the first- and third-quarter results announcements, and results briefings following the second- and fourth-quarter results announcements.
+In December 2014, we announced our Global Step I mid-term management plan, covering fiscal years 2015 to 2017, and held a briefing for analysts and institutional investors.

-In May 2013, we conducted a tour of the Fukaya Works, providing 50 shareholders, selected randomly from a pool of 210 applicants, with a chance to observe production processes and technical facilities, and, thereby, deepen their understanding of the UACJ Group and the use of aluminum as a material.
+In November 2014, we conducted a tour of the Nagoya Works, providing 40 shareholders, selected randomly from a pool of 660 applicants, with a chance to observe production processes and technical facilities, and, thereby, deepen their understanding of the UACJ Group and the aluminum itself, as a material.

-At the international level, our executive in charge of IR has conducted our first face-to-face meetings with institutional investors.
-These were held in Hong Kong, Singapore, and the U.S. (New York and Boston) and were intended to give investors a better, more direct sense of who we are.
+At the international level, our executive in charge of IR conducted face-to-face meetings with institutional investors.
+Intended to give investors a better, more direct sense of who we are, these meetings were held in Hong Kong, Singapore, the U.S. (New York and Boston), and the U.K. (London and Edinburgh).

 All of our IR activities also function as a way for us to hear the opinions of investors and we incorporate what we learn into our activities and operations.
 Enhancing our corporate value as we build on communications between investors and the UACJ Group is our objective moving forward.